-First off, it protects lesser-skilled players from being annihilated in every game they play, and eventually quitting.
-If a player is still learning the mechanics of a game, putting them into a lobby with exceptionally talented players wouldn’t be very fun for them.
+First off, it protects lesser-skilled players from being comprehensively beaten in every game they play.
+If a player is still learning the mechanics of a game, putting them into a lobby with experienced and talented players wouldn’t be very fun or useful.

 This is ultimately where the clash comes.
 Higher skilled players want to be able to dominate lesser skilled ones, at least occasionally, whereas game studios try to protect worse players to encourage them to keep playing.